The crop of F1 drivers on the grid in 2023 rank amongst the highest-ever F1 points scorers in the entire history of the sport.

 Verstappen is climbing the stats lists in every category, but is already amongst the highest-ever points scorers as he now has 2586.5 to his name.

 The four-time World Champion’s titles came in the first four years of the new points system, with his dominance meaning Vettel quickly shot up the all-time points standings even before he joined Ferrari in 2015.

 While titles evaded him and the Scuderia, Vettel remained a regular winner and podium finisher up until his form took a severe dip in 2020.
 Two years at Aston Martin in the midfield didn’t yield much more success, but a few points finishes and podiums moved Vettel up to 3098 points outright.

 Had his career been run entirely under the new system, he’d have 3,409.6 points.

 While Vettel has retired from F1, he’s made it clear that he isn’t sure whether the non-racing life will sit right with him.
 There’s still a chance his points score could still rise in the future…

 Unsurprisingly, Lewis Hamilton tops the list of all-time F1 points scorers.
 Hamilton has had an uninterrupted career since making his debut in the front-running McLaren in 2007, with the majority of his career thus coming in the higher-points system.

 With a front-running car for most of the years of his career, Hamilton’s relentless consistency and ability to maximise results have resulted in some truly frightening dominance when he’s ended up with the best car.

-Hamilton rarely fails to achieve the very best result his car is capable of and, combined with a lack of self-inflicted mistakes, the British driver is on a points tally of 4595.5 after the Japanese Grand Prix.
+Hamilton rarely fails to achieve the very best result his car is capable of and, combined with a lack of self-inflicted mistakes, the British driver is on a points tally of 469.5 after the 2023 season.
 Had he had the benefit of the extra handful of years with the newer points system, he’d be on 5000+…